No survivors found after Russian plane crashes in Indonesia

 Radio contact with the aircraft was lost at about 0800 GMT on Wednesday after it descended to 6,000 feet (1,800 metres) near Mount Salak, which rises to 7,254 feet (2,200 metres) above sea level, a rescue official said.

-A search resumed at dawn on Thursday and a rescue helicopter later spotted debris on the side of the dormant Mount Salak volcano, sending multiple teams on a trek across steep and heavily forested terrain to reach the site.
+A rescue helicopter spotted debris on the side of the dormant Mount Salak volcano on Thursday, sending teams on a trek across steep and heavily forested terrain to reach the site.

-A picture taken from the helicopter appeared to show that the plane hit the top of an almost vertical wall of rock.
+A picture taken from the helicopter appeared to show that the plane hit the top of a wall of rock.
 Small pieces of white debris could be seen scattered down an exposed stretch of cliff.

 "The airplane crashed at the edge of Salak mountain ...
-An investigation must be done immediately and thoroughly," President Susilo Bambang Yudhoyono told a news conference.
+An investigation must be done immediately and thoroughly," Indonesian President Susilo Bambang Yudhoyono said.

+President Vladimir Putin ordered Russian representatives to take part in the investigation, offering his "profound condolences" in a statement on the Kremlin's website.

 AIRCRAFT FOR EXPORT

-Sukhoi's chief civil test pilot, Alexander Yablontsev, and his co-pilot, Alexander Kochetkov, flew the plane, Superjet International, the Italian-led venture responsible for marketing the plane to the West, said in a statement on its website.
+Superjet International, the Italian-led venture responsible for marketing the plane to the West, said on its website that Sukhoi's chief civil test pilot Alexander Yablontsev and his co-pilot Alexander Kochetkov had been flying the plane.

 Yablontsev had accumulated 10,000 flight hours and commanded the Superjet on its maiden flight in 2008.